 Hi there!
 I love food, making things, and communications for change.

 I launched FlavourCrusader on social media in 2011, to fight for a healthy, fair and delicious food supply.
 I didn't have too wait long for a fight—this was the year Coles and Woolworths began the milk war.

-The burgeoning food community were seeking to ensure dairy farmers were paid a fair price for their milk.
+The burgeoning food community were seeking ways to ensure dairy farmers were being paid a fair price for their milk.
 I started a directory of farmer-owned dairies on my blog and shared it; news of the milk spread from person to person, across the whole internet!

 Over time, I added more directories and farms to seek the kind of food that I wanted to eat, grown by people with practices I wanted to support.
 I'm happy to say, awareness has grown and these farms have now multiplied.

 And if we all support them—households, business, and all levels of government—our future will be delicious.

 Thanks for visiting.
 If you like what you see, or enjoy what you eat, tell your friends!

 Favouring small, mixed, ecological farms close to their eaters, the directories celebrate deliciousness available from farmers, markets or local stores.